Doit: the goodest python task-runner you never heard of

 Try it.

-You create a task, you give it a name plus a bunch of actions.
-The action are commands and/or Python functions to run.
-Then when you call the name, they run.
+You create a task, you give it a name, plus a bunch of actions.
+The actions are commands and/or Python functions to run.
+Then, when you call their name, they run.

-At first, you use it because, who remember all the options you need to pass to sphinx to build the doc?
-Or because it's easier than finding out how to setup the PYTEST_ADDOPTS for the whole team.
-Or because you have a different port for each project dev servers and you are fed up to have to fiddle to find it back every time you switch.
+At first, you use it because who remembers all the options you need to pass to sphinx to build the doc?
+Or because it's easier than finding out how to set up PYTEST_ADDOPTS for the whole team.
+Or because you have a different port number for each project dev server, and you are fed up with having to fiddle to find it back every time you switch.

 So you create a "build_doc", "test", and "dev_server" commands.